dorota-alina/findNeedles-method/index.md

     for (int j = 0; j < words.length; j++) {
 ```

-Consider using enhanced loops to save some code space
+Consider using enhanced loops to save some code space:

 ```bash
 for (String needle : needles) {